expo/expo/docs/pages/versions/unversioned/sdk/localization.md

 The current time zone in display format. ex: `America/Los_Angeles`

+On Web `timezone` is calculated with `Intl.DateTimeFormat().resolvedOptions().timeZone`.
+For a better guess you could use the `moment-timezone` library but is a very large library and will add significant bloat to your bundle.

 #### `Localization.isRTL: boolean`

 This will return `true` if the current language is Right-to-Left.